mui/mui-x/docs/data/data-grid/server-side-data/index.md

 {{"demo": "ServerSideDataGrid.js", "bg": "inline"}}

 :::info
-The data source demos use a utility function `useMockServer` to simulate the server-side data fetching.
+The data source demos use a `useMockServer` utility function to simulate server-side data fetching.
-In a real-world scenario, you should replace this with your own server-side data-fetching logic.
+In a real-world scenario you would replace this with your own server-side data-fetching logic.

-Open info section of the browser console to see the requests being made and the data being fetched in response.
+Open the Info section of your browser console to see the requests being made and the data being fetched in response.
 :::

 ## Data caching